aurynn/babashka/README.md

 ## What people are saying about babashka

-"This is absolutely effing cursed"
+"This is absolutely f**king cursed"
 ~ [@ryankurte](https://twitter.com/ryankurte)

 [1]: https://babushka.me